Elyablegese/alx-low_level_programming/README.md

 [0x12-singly_linked_lists](./0x12-singly_linked_lists) | Singly linked lists in C [0x13-more_singly_linked_lists](./0x13-more_singly_linked_lists) | How to use linked lists in C [0x14-bit_manipulation](./0x14-bit_manipulation) | 0x14-bit_manipulation in C
+[0x15-file_io](./0x15-file_io) | Description to What are file permissions, and how to set them, the 3 standard file descriptors and their purpose in C